potapenko/playphraseme-karaoke-mixer/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have improvements or bug fixes.

----

-By following these steps, you'll be able to download or clone the repository, install all necessary tools, configure your environment, and run the script with various options.
-Enjoy creating your dynamic video compilations!